earvin-tech/Book_Application/programming_paradigms.md

 - Codes are easy to maintain and they can be extended easily.
 - The MVC model component can be tested separately.
 - The components of MVC can be developed simultaneously.
 - It reduces complexity by dividing an application into three units.
-Model, view, and controller.
-- It supports Test Driven Development (TDD).
+- It supports Test Driven Development.
 - It works well for Web apps that are supported by large teams of web designers and developers.
-- This architecture helps to test components independently as all classes and objects are independent of each other

 ## References
 - https://levelup.gitconnected.com/principles-of-object-oriented-programming-33a08094afe6